oracle-livelabs/apex/event-mangement/intro/intro.md

     - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy.
 If you are using a Free Tier account, it is likely that you already have all the necessary privileges.

-    *Note: This workshop assumes you are using Oracle APEX 24.2.2.
+    *Note: This workshop assumes you are using Oracle APEX 26.1.
 Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

+    *Note: The application ID in the screenshots may vary.
+Please ignore the application ID.
+Important: This workshop requires an active account with a supported Generative AI provider.
+Oracle APEX connects to the provider of your choice using your own credentials.
+Any charges for API usage are billed directly by your provider.
+Please review your provider's pricing before proceeding.*

 ## Labs